-The women say we’re off course.
-They find out from someone on the phone that we had made a wrong turn, and we’ll run back into the course if we keep on going this way.
+We learn we’re off course and hear (from a phone call they make) that we’ll run back into it if we keep on going this way.
 Full speed ahead, I guess.

-Before you know it, we run back into the course – we’re almost at the finish line!
-We had inadvertently taken a mile (maybe even closer to two?!) off our route.
+Before you know it, we’re almost at the finish line!
+We’d inadvertently taken a mile (maybe even closer to two?!) off our route.
 Ugh.
 I hated merging back on the course feeling cheater-y.

-All the “great job” sentiments from people mean way less when you don’t feel you really did the whole half.
+All the “great job” sentiments from people mean way less (if anything) when you don’t feel you really did the half.

 I walked past the turn that led to the finish line.
-As the police officer looked at me sideways, I explained I had gotten lost and wanted to do a little more distance.
+As the police officer looked at me sideways, I explained I’d gotten lost and wanted to do a little more distance.

 I walked forward and back a few blocks a couple of times.
 (I didn’t want to lost again, by golly.)

-As I came back toward the finish, I saw a booth for Redlands Swim Team with snowcones.
+As I came back toward the finish, I saw a booth with snowcones.
 Sweet Business.
 I haven’t seen a water stop in who knows how long.
 This is wonderful.
-I get a cone of straight ice.
-(I had taken a look at the calories on that syrup.)
-I stand around and talk to the people there for a nice long while.
-I don’t want my time to be too terribly fast, since I’m pretty sure I did not do a complete course.

 But there wasn’t a race photographer there to catch it!
-I finished in about 3:23 (with a 4:30 time limit) and they had already sent the photographer home.
+I finished in about 3:23 (with a 4:30 time limit), and they’d already sent the photographer home.

 Jeanette was sweet and took some pictures of me.
 After I crossed, the volunteers handed me a plastic bag that had my medal inside of it.
-Really?
-In a bag?
+A bag?
+Hmm.
 A little anti-climactic, no?

 Do medals always come in individual plastic bags first?
 That kind of seems super wasteful.
-Maybe it protects them, but man that’s a lot of plastic!
+Maybe it protects them, but goodness that’s a lot of plastic!